HMABUHABIB/udacity-front-end-nanodegree/README.md

 [Github](https://github.com/HMABUHABIB/udacity-front-end-nanodegree-Project-5) [Live link](https://hmabuhabib.github.io/udacity-front-end-nanodegree-Project-5/dist/) (The app could have some delay in showing the results because the free server backend needs time to wake up. 😉)

 [<img src="https://raw.githubusercontent.com/HMABUHABIB/hmabuhabib.github.io/main/img/Udacity.png">](https://graduation.udacity.com/confirm/ELW5WCKM)

+# Note: The codes in most of the projects above can be programmed in a more efficient way, but that was the requirement in the course to do in that way!